 Office 365 is a suite of web-based tools hosted by Microsoft.
 In addition to email and calendaring features, Office 365 provides multiple online applications such as OneDrive, the Office Suite and additional productivity tools.
-View complete list of features.
+View the complete list of features.

 - Integrated email and calendar